28 Exercise ball exercises for beginners

-What makes swiss ball exercises so effective is that any exercise performed on the swiss ball becomes more intense due to the instability.
+What makes exercise ball exercises for beginners so effective is that any exercise performed on the exercise ball becomes more intense due to the instability.

 To gain some type of stabilisation your body is forced to recruit extra muscle groups in addition to the main muscles needed to perform the exercise.